Oh, and that thing, up there. It’s called the Farm 432, and it promises to turn 1 gram of black fly

 … and they’re quick to follow-up their maggot-eating talk with another helpful infographic comparing the nutritional benefits of choosing maggots (sorry, “larvae”) over beef.

 What do you think?
 Is it enough to make you give it a try?
 Do you think your grandmother’s pasta sauce recipe would be better off with maggots in it?
 Would it be worth doing just to huck handfuls of these things at people?
-Check out the “how it works” video for the Farm 432, below, and let us know what it would take for you to put one of these things in your kitchen in the comments.
+Let us know what it would take for you to put one of these things in your kitchen in the comments.